 Report a Concern

-OTC Cares provides a reporting mechanism for sexual misconduct, harassment or discrimination, as well as other behavioral concerns.
-While this website does allow the anonymous reporting of incidents, college employees may not file an anonymous report of sexual misconduct when they receive a report of such conduct or witness such conduct.
+The Title IX office provides a reporting mechanism for sexual misconduct, harassment or discrimination below.
+While this form does allow the anonymous reporting of incidents, college employees may not file an anonymous report of sexual misconduct when they receive a report of such conduct or witness such conduct.
+(Note: For pregnant students and new parents, please use the form located here.)

 All college employees have a duty to report sexual misconduct to the Title IX Coordinator or Deputy Title IX Coordinator when they receive a report of such conduct or witness such conduct.
 This does not apply to the employees who may maintain confidentiality as described in Section VIII – A4 of the Sexual Misconduct policy.